WRITE ANYWAY

 Class Outline:

-• Week 1: Discovering a story you need to tell
+• Week 1: What is the thing you’re not writing?
+(Discovering a story you have to tell)

-• Week 4: How to write even though you totally give a shit what people think
+• Week 4: How to write even though we will always be a little scared

 At the end of this course, you will have: